-Figure 3: File-based workflow with cross authentication (X-Auth) of different Media types
+Figure 3: File-based workflow with cross authentication (x-auth) of different Media types

 On the contributor side, media components possibly with different media types (e.g. video, audio tracks, subtitles, etc.) of a media asset are captured (original content), retrieved or generated.
 Each component is authenticated individually through the AIF-1a and AIF1b interfaces.
 Once authenticated, all media components with different media types building the media asset are packaged with cross-authentication performed through the AIF-1c interface.
 The resulting packaged file is then made available to the service provider.
 There can multiple contributors providing media components with different variants or different media types to the Service provider e.g. different audio tracks, etc.

 On the service provider side, the packaged file can be edited by modifying existing media types, reusing prestored content or incorporating new ones (possibly from multiple contributors).
-Similar to contributors, the service provider must ensure cross-authentication of the new packaged file, handled through the AIF-2a and AIF-2b interfaces.
+Similar to contributors, the service provider ensures cross-authentication of the new packaged file, handled through the AIF-2a and AIF-2b interfaces.

 Broadcast workflow